garfieldnate/JavaSVSViewer/README.md

 	- demo video/gif?
 	- long-term I'd want menu items for the various actions with their shortcuts listed.
 Isn't there a way to register those on Mac?
 Because cheatsheet can look them up somehow.
-	- message in lower-left corner when a keyboard/mouse action is used
 - fix SLF4J warnings, and use logging instead of System.out/err
 - rename to SVSViewerFX (for standalone apps, noone needs to know it's Java!)